 As you can see in these three steps that I have gone through, there is no clear answer to this question.

-To determine the jigsaw blade for your project, I’ve summarized these 3 steps in a handy template.
+To determine the best jigsaw blades for your projects, I’ve summarized these 3 steps in a handy template.

 You can download that template for free below.